 Surface reservoir storage declined slightly in April, and at the end of the month storage was 93% of total capacity.

 River flows are monitored on a daily basis to ensure stream supports are switched on as the appropriate flow triggers are reached.
-In response to the dry weather, most river flows decreased throughout January and remain below average for the time of year.
-Stream supports which help improve river flows are in operation in the following locations:
+River flows across the region decreased throughout most of April.
+The majority of flows in the north of the region ended the month slightly below average, whilst most flows in the south were normal for the time of year.

 We are committed to helping customers to reduce their water use.
 We offer free water efficiency devices to our customers and also provide useful tips on how to reduce water use both in in the home and garden.
 Using water wisely can reduce customers' utility bills and help their local environment.